How Long Does Celery Juice Last: Is it Bad? | 7 Storage Tips

 - Add Lemon Juice: Adding a bit of fresh lemon juice can significantly extend the life of your celery juice.
 Lemon is a natural preservative, which can slow down oxidation.
 Try lime juice, too.
 It works just as well.

 - Use of glass containers: Plastic containers can leach harmful chemicals into your juice over time.
 Thus, using a glass container is a sounder choice and the best way to store it in the fridge.
-Glass bottles can be super handy storage as well!
+Glass bottles can also be super handy storage!